Tresjs/tres/docs/examples/lights-shadows.md

 The overuse of shadows in this way could drop your performance.
 However, there are ways to increase your performance, for more information please check out [this video](https://youtu.be/WGNvVGrS0kY?si=q7XyL5eABKUh3gbS&t=1256)
 :::

-## Setting our lights and shadow
+## Enabling shadows

-We could divide this into three steps.
+We could divide this into three steps:

-### Set the shadows on the renderer
+### Activate shadows on the renderer

 ```vue
 //...